 Are there any alternatives to surgery?

-The physiotherapist can give you exercises to strengthen and improve the co-ordination of the muscles in your thigh.
+The physiotherapist can give you exercises to strengthen and improve the co-ordination of the quadriceps and hamstring muscles in your thigh.

-Wearing a knee brace can sometimes help while you are playing sports.
+Wearing a knee brace can sometimes help if your knee only gives way while you are playing sports.

 What does the operation involve?